jeffbonnes/titanium_documentation/source/en/troubleshooting_your_installation.md

 ## The Project Creation Process

 <info>When you first run Titanium Developer, the most reliable way to ensure that it works correctly is to create a new project and launch it without any modification.
-If it doesn't work, procede with the following troubleshooting process until it launches successfully, before attempting to troubleshoot your own projects.</info>
+If it doesn't work, proceed with the following troubleshooting process until it launches successfully, before attempting to troubleshoot your own projects.</info>

 When you create a project using Titanium Developer, the command it uses will output some messages to the command line (also known as the "shell"), such as: